hasankokes/baseMoon/README.md

 See `CREATE_PNG_FILES.md` for detailed instructions on creating these PNG files using various methods.

+## Contract Deployment

+The current implementation only sends fees but does not actually deploy smart contracts.
+See `CONTRACT_DEPLOYMENT.md` for information on implementing actual contract deployment.

 ## Farcaster Assets

 This app includes the required assets for Farcaster mini app integration: